jhxmluv/G4/README.md

 ### 🎮 Quiz battle

-you can take an online quiz.
-Students can take the quiz and their scores increase in real-time by entering the code and name on the site where the teacher created the questions in advance.
-Therefore, you can improve your English skills by simply enjoying quiz games.
+Students can take an online quiz.
+They can access the quiz battle site on devices such as tablets and laptops and enter the battle code shared by the teacher.
+They can take the quiz and their scores increase in real-time by entering the code and name on the site where the teacher created the questions in advance.
+Therefore, students can improve Their English skills by simply enjoying quiz games.

 + Example